 The school's departments house large, broad areas of interest.
 As an MSW@USC student, you will choose a specific department of study when you begin your classes:

 You will begin your studies with a foundation in social work principles and practice and then build on that core knowledge to support your learning in one of the three departments.
-Your studies will be strengthened through field education.
+You will then practice what you learn in class through field education.

 The MSW curriculum explores content relevant to today's employers, expanding on the program's historic strengths while increasing emphasis on: